SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

    If it equates to ``false``, the loop ends, and code execution continues after the ``for`` loop's closing brace (``}``).
-   If the expression equates to ``true``, code execution continues by executing the :newTerm:`statements` inside the braces.
+   If the expression equates to ``true``, code execution continues by executing the statements inside the braces.

 3. After all statements are executed, the :newTerm:`increment expression` is evaluated.